Efrén Herrera: College career

-Herrera accepted a football scholarship from UCLA where he was a placekicker for the football team and a forward/midfielder for the soccer team.
+Herrera accepted a football scholarship from the University of California, Los Angeles, where he was a placekicker for the football team and a forward/midfielder for the soccer team.

 In 1971, Herrera became a starter and against the University of Washington, he set the school record for made field goals (4) in one game.
 In the opening game of the 1972 season, he kicked the game-winning field goal, with 20 seconds left, in the 20–17 upset of two-time defending national champion Nebraska.
 In 1973, he broke the school's PATs attempted (64) and made (61) record.
 In 1974, he led the nation in kick scoring (84 points).

-During Herrera's career, the UCLA Bruins football team regularly finished among the leaders in the nation in scoring, which helped him leave as the school and NCAA career leader in scoring with 368 points (1971-1974).
+During Herrera's career, the UCLA Bruins football team regularly finished among the leaders in the nation in scoring, which helped him leave as the school and NCAA career leader in scoring with 368 points (1971–1974).
 He also set the 7 career records including PATs attempted (127) and made (121).

 The UCLA soccer team also made it to the NCAA Finals in 1972 and 1973 while Herrera was a player, losing both years to Saint Louis.

 Professional career

 Detroit Lions

-Herrera was selected by the Detroit Lions in the seventh round (169th overall) of the 1974 NFL Draft.
-He was also selected in the third round by the Los Angeles Aztecs of the NASL Draft.
+Herrera was selected by the Detroit Lions in the seventh round (169th overall) of the 1974 NFL draft.
+He was also selected in the third round by the Los Angeles Aztecs of the NASL draft.
 He is distinguished as being the second Mexican born player to be drafted into the National Football League (Tom Fears was the first one).
 He was waived on September 12.

 Dallas Cowboys

-On October 3, 1974, the Dallas Cowboys signed Herrera as a free agent after kicker Toni Fritsch was lost for the season with a knee injury and Mac Percival made 2 out of 8 field goal attempts in the first 3 games.
+On October 3, 1974, the Dallas Cowboys signed Herrera as a free agent after kicker Toni Fritsch was lost for the season with a knee injury and Mac Percival made two out of eight field goal attempts in the first three games.
 The next year, he was lost with a knee injury in pre-season and was placed on the injured reserve list.

 In 1976, Herrera competed with Fritsch to regain his starting job in pre-season and tied for the league lead in field goal percentage with 78.3%.
 He also became proficient doing "pooch kicks" (punts from field goal formation).

 In 1977, Herrera made 18 out of 29 field goals, 39 extra points (tied for the league lead), was the second leading scorer (93 points) in the NFL, had a career-long 52-yard field goal against the Washington Redskins and tied the league record for most field goals attempted (5) in a game.
 He was an All-Pro selection and made the 1978 Pro Bowl at the end of the season.
 He also helped the Cowboys win Super Bowl XII.

-On August 14, 1978, Herrera was traded to the Seattle Seahawks in exchange for a fifth round draft choice (#128-Curtis Anderson), because of a contract holdout.
+On August 14, 1978, Herrera was traded to the Seattle Seahawks in exchange for a fifth-round draft choice (#128-Curtis Anderson), because of a contract holdout.
 He left with the top career field goal percentage in franchise history (.677).
 The Cowboys replaced him with Rafael Septién.